Introduction to PySpark | Distributed Computing with Apache Spark

 We will see more on, how to run MapReduce tasks in a cluster of machines using Spark, and also go through other MapReduce tasks.

 This article is contributed by Arik Pamnani.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.